-It is that dreaded moment when a rake is swung or a ball is thrown in the wrong direction.
-Glass shatters and now you have a broken window that lets in rain, snow, and insects.
-But instead of investing in an expensive complete window replacement you can buy a cheaper item called a window sash replacement kit.
+It is that moment when a rake is swung or a ball is thrown in the wrong direction.
+Glass shatters and now you have a broken window that lets in the rain, snow, or insects.
+Does a broken window mean entirely installing a new window—including the high price?

 Window Sash Replacement Basics

-Measuring for a New Window Sash
+How to Measure For a New Window Sash

 - Remove extraneous items such as screens, storm windows, and shutters.